 Dealer Focus: Mixers: Sizes & Styles

 To create batches of batters, eggs, dough and icing more consistently and efficiently than if mixed by hand, commercial kitchens rely on commercial mixers.
 As there are so many types of mixing applications needed in kitchens, there are just as many types of mixer styles, sizes and accessories available on the market.
-If your kitchen produces low-volume batches, a compact countertop mixer may be right for you.
+If a kitchen produces low-volume batches, a compact countertop mixer may be right for you.
 The next step up is a stand mixer for higher-volume needs, and for truly heavy-duty applications, there are powerful, sizable floor mixers.

-Your kitchen’s volume of batches also should drive your choice of mixer capacity, in which bowl sizes range from as small as 5 qt.
-To as large as 140 qt.
-If your recipes include making dough, be sure to factor in absorption rate, the amount the ingredient will expand when mixed and check that rate against what’s listed as the right-sized bowl on the manufacturer’s capacity chart.
+Your kitchen’s volume of batches also should drive your choice of mixer capacity, in which bowl sizes range from as small as 5 qt. to as large as 140 qt.
+If recipes include making dough, be sure to factor in absorption rate, the amount the ingredient will expand when mixed and check that rate against what’s listed as the right-sized bowl on the manufacturer’s capacity chart.
 Choose wisely: A too-small bowl can overwork the unit and cause extra work for your kitchen staff (when ingredients overflow), while a too-large one can waste money and space.

 Many mixers come with a standard set of accessories such as a dough hook—a spiral-shaped hook to knead and fold pizza dough, bread dough and more; a wire whisk, which incorporates air into light items such as custard, pudding and whipped cream; a flat beater for mixing batter for cakes and brownies, firm-to-hard cookie dough, icing and mashed potatoes; a bowl guard, a safety feature that covers the open bowl while the agitator is moving; and a stainless mixing bowl.